alexanderjcurry/Doomsdays/README.txt

-Lots of this is chicken scratch and is used more as a place to dump my files.
+This is mostly chicken scratch and is a lot of work in process documentation.